 Christmas Traditions in Germany

-In Germany, Santa Claus or Father Christmas, called der Weihnachtsmann, brings presents for children on December 24, which is the main day for the holiday.
+German christmas traditions for Santa Claus or Father Christmas is der Weihnachtsmann, who brings presents for children on December 24, which is the main day for the holiday.

 Christmas traditions of Germany also include decorating a Christmas tree, folding complex paper stars, and advent is also a big part of the holiday.